yowainwright/codependence/README.md

 gh workflow run homebrew.yml -f version=1.1.0
 ```

-The workflow downloads the published npm tarball, computes its SHA256, installs
-the generated formula through a temporary tap, runs both `codependence --help`
+The workflow checks out the exact release tag and uses Perry to build and test
+standalone macOS arm64 and Intel binaries.
+It bundles them into one immutable
+archive, attests and uploads it, generates its SHA256-pinned formula, and installs
+and tests the formula on both architectures before attaching `codependence.rb` to
-and `cdp --help`, and attaches `codependence.rb` to the matching GitHub release.
-Publish that verified file as `Formula/codependence.rb` in
+the matching GitHub release.
+Publish that verified file as
-`yowainwright/homebrew-tap`; do not derive the formula SHA from a local pack.
+`Formula/codependence.rb` in `yowainwright/homebrew-tap`; do not derive the
+formula SHA from npm or a separate local build.

 ## Contributing